Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals

-Inspired by surface functionalization in molecular liquid crystals, where anchoring is controlled by both energetic and entropic effects, we speculate that the anchoring of colloidal hard rods can be controlled purely by geometric manipulations of the boundary, driven solely by entropy.
-In this Letter, using Monte Carlo (MC) simulations, Landau-de Gennes (LdG) theory, and experiments, we demonstrate that homeotropic anchoring of hard colloidal rods can indeed be achieved by \emph{patterning} the confining boundaries.
-We start by showing that a patterned boundary induces homeotropic anchoring of colloidal hard rods both experimentally and numerically.
-We then prove analytically that the anchoring transition occurs due to geometrical constraints.
+Inspired by surface functionalization in molecular liquid crystals, where anchoring is controlled by both energetic and entropic effects, we hypothesize that the anchoring of colloidal hard rods can be controlled purely through geometric boundary manipulations, driven solely by entropy.
+In this Letter, we use Monte Carlo (MC) simulations, Landau-de Gennes (LdG) theory, and experiments, to show that patterned boundaries alone can induce homeotropic anchoring in hard colloidal rods.
+We first demonstrate this entropically driven anchoring numerically and experimentally, then prove analytically that the anchoring transition arises from geometric constraints.
 Next, we show how different anchoring conditions impact the defect structure within circular confinements.
-Finally, we manipulate nematics under circular confinement with multiple anchoring conditions and apply this to create analog devices that store and process binary information.
+Finally, we manipulate nematics under circular confinement with multiple anchoring conditions and apply this to control the charge and location of the topological defects.